 Reason: To limit potable water usage in a water stressed area, as required by policy SADM17 of the Site Allocations and Development Management Policies Plan 2016.

-49. Imported Top Soil:

-In the event soil is imported from an outside site, a scheme shall be submitted to, and approved in writing by the Local Planning Authority, verifying that any imported topsoil, is certified as suitable for the new and/or continued land use, prior to the first site usage.

-Reason: To ensure that risks from land contamination to the future users of the land and neighbouring land are minimised, together with those to controlled waters, property and ecological systems, and to ensure that the development can be carried out safely without unacceptable risks to workers, neighbours and other offsite receptors.
-As required by policies CS16 and SADM20 of the adopted Development Plan.

-50. Community Use Agreement – School:
+35. Community Use Agreement – School:

-Use of the school shall not commence until a community use agreement prepared in consultation with Sport England has been submitted to and approved in writing by the Local Planning Authority, and a copy of the completed approved agreement has been provided to the Local Planning Authority.
+A community use agreement, to be prepared in consultation with Sport England, is to be submitted to the LPA not earlier that after 6 months, but prior to 10 months of the school being in operation, and its to be approved in writing by the Local Planning Authority.
+A copy of the completed approved agreement has been provided to the Local Planning Authority.
 The agreement shall apply to the sports facilities within the school site and shall include details of pricing policy, hours of use, access by non-school users management responsibilities and a mechanism for review.
 The development shall not be used otherwise than in strict compliance with the approved agreement.

 Reason: To secure well managed safe community access to the sports facility/facilities, to ensure sufficient benefit to the development of sport and to accord with policy SADM34 of the Site Allocations and Development Management Policies Plan 2016.